truefoundry/elasti/README.md

 - Handle CRDs to get the latest configurations.
   - How long to wait for requests to remain 0.
   - How many instances to create when a request comes in after a long time.
-  - How long to hold the request in the activator, timeout.
+  - How long to hold the request in the resolver, timeout.
 - Create a queue for the requests.
 - APIs to take the incoming request, and the kind of request we can take in.
-- Switch the destination in VirtualService to the point between Activator and the actual service.
-Utilise Knative code to make the activator behave like a proxy.
+- Switch the destination in VirtualService to the point between resolver and the actual service.
+Utilise Knative code to make the resolver behave like a proxy.

-| We can later decide to move out some responsibilities from Activator to Controller, like watching the traffic and switching the traffic.
+| We can later decide to move out some responsibilities from resolver to Controller, like watching the traffic and switching the traffic.

 ## CRDs

-- Create ScaledObjects CRD to register the activator as a Scalar.
+- Create ScaledObjects CRD to register the resolver as a Scalar.
-- Automatically configure ScaledJobs CRD to match the Activator config, like the number of pods etc, which will overwrite the KEDA configuration for that service.
+- Automatically configure ScaledJobs CRD to match the resolver config, like the number of pods etc, which will overwrite the KEDA configuration for that service.
 - CRDs to configure Elasti, and identify deployments, and their rules.

 ## Traffic Monitoring